crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Your character's primary attributes are Strength, Intelligence and Dexterity:

 Strength
   Abbreviated to "Str".
-Increases your damage with melee and ranged weapons.
+Increases your damage with melee and ranged weapons (except for long and short blades).
 Affects your ability to use heavy armours effectively.

 Intelligence
   Abbreviated to "Int".
 Affects your odds of successfully casting spells and how powerful those spells are.

 Dexterity
   Abbreviated to "Dex".
-Increases your accuracy with melee and ranged weapons.
+Increases your accuracy with melee and ranged weapons, and your damage with long and short blades.
 Significantly affects your ability to dodge attacks aimed at you, your general effectiveness with shields, your stealth, and your effectiveness when stabbing unaware enemies.

 These primary attributes grow permanently from gaining levels, and may increase or decrease temporarily from mutations or while using certain